mohammed-najib/flutter_pdf_viewer/README.md

 # pdf_viewer

 Sample project of a pdf viewer app that is multiplatform.
-This project works on Linux and Android.
+This project works on Android, IOS, Web, Mac, Windows and Linux.

 <p float="left">
   <img src="./readme/image-big-1.png" width="300" />